grisselfaura/Milestone-First-Project-User-Centric-Frontend-Development/README.md

 - The text the entired site was provided by Franco Faura Tellez and translated by me.

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from istock.

 ### Acknowledgements